Brave Sage Grouse Strike Out Solo Over Long Distances

 While the results support the idea that most grouse are faithful to their chosen lek sites, some individuals clearly make long-distance movements, which could help prevent inbreeding within leks and expand the size of the genetic neighborhood.

-“Even contemporary telemetry techniques woefully underestimate animal dispersal; new molecular techniques employed here for the first time enable us to quantify the appropriately large scales at which to deliver conservation strategies.”
+“Even contemporary telemetry techniques woefully underestimate animal dispersal,” says Sage Grouse Initiative coordinator Thad Heater.
+“New molecular techniques employed here for the first time enable us to quantify the appropriately large scales at which to deliver conservation strategies.”

 Stay tuned this spring for the Sage Grouse Initiative’s upcoming Science to Solutions article, which will feature: 1) a summary of Todd Cross’ long-term sage grouse genetics research, 2) what it tells us about the health of the species as a whole, and 3) how proactive, voluntary conservation on private land is making a difference to conserve the large landscapes these birds need to thrive.